victormmontano/Teaching_Portfolio/README.md

 # Teaching_Portfolio
-UCSD EDS124BR
-Links to my teaching projects
+Links to my teaching projects from EDS124BR